Homepage of the site 'What to do with your life?'

 Refer to the question 'What is a human?' which provides another perspective on the low quality of our reasoning.

-Refer to chapter 4 'The decision-making process, or the reign of the irrational' of the book From Capital to Reason.
+Refer to Chapter 4 'The decision-making process, or the reign of the irrational' of the book From Capital to Reason.

 Wikipedia article regarding cognitive biases